2.A.113 The Nickel/cobalt Transporter (NicO) Family

 Homologues of the NicO family have differing predicted topologies: 6, 7 and 8 TMSs.
 One such homologue, RcnA (YohM) of E. coli (274 aas) has 6 putative TMSs in a 3+3 arrangement with a large hydrophilic loop between putative TMSs 3 and 4.
-This protein is believed to catalyze Co2+ and Ni2+ efflux (Rodrique et al., 2005).
+This protein is believed to catalyze Co2+ and Ni2+ efflux (Marrero et al. 2007).
 Several homologues of RcnA (e.g., from Ralstonia solanacearum; CAD17703) have 7 putative TMSs (4+3).
 Still another homologue, UreH of Methanocaldococcus janaschii (TC# 2.A.113.1.4) has 6 putative TMSs in a more characteristic 3 + 3 TMS arrangement .
-This family within the LysE superfamily may have a common orign with the TOG superfamily, having lost TMSs 1 and 4 in the 8 TMS TOG superfamily topology.
+The repeat unit of this family (within the LysE superfamily) may have a common orign with that in the NiCoT family (TC# 2.A.52) (within the TOG superfamily), having lost TMSs 1 and 4 in the 8 TMS TOG superfamily topology to give rise to a 3 TMS repeat unit.
+Thus, these two superfamilies may be related but different at the repeat unit level (M. Saier, unpublished observations).

 The overall reaction catalyzed by proteins of the NicO family is probably: